ryanflynndev/kumo/README.md

 # Kumo
 ![alt text](img/readme_img.png)
-Kumo is a general-purpose high level programming language that is based on the BASIC programming language.
+Kumo is a general-purpose high level programming language that is based on the BASIC family of programming languages.
 It was written by Ryan Flynn using Python3.

 ## Usage